sarkarchandan/ckad-prep/Storage.md

 NAME                     READY   AGE
 statefulset.apps/mongo   1/1     51s

 # At this point we can also see, that the local file system location, which we designated as part of this example has files for MongoDB.
 Whatever database transaction we'd do, would be stored in the local file system of the Node, which in this case is the local machine.
+# At this point we could also try to execute an interactive shell in the side `pod/mongo-0` and try the mongoDB shell with `mongosh` command.

 $ k get pv # With this command we display the PersistentVolume, which does not show up with the k get all command, because this is a different kind of resource.
 NAME       CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM               STORAGECLASS    REASON   AGE